Navigating Functionality in Design Patent Prosecution and Litigation

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel on functionality in design patent litigation and in the USPTO prosecution.
+This CLE course will provide guidance to counsel on functionality in design patent litigation and in the USPTO prosecution.
 The panel will examine recent court treatment and how to navigate the issue of functionality given the lack of certainty in both the prosecution and litigation contexts.

 - Functionality in design patent law